-The year 2008 is used to show existing conditions in the previous section because the information is readily available from the regional travel demand forecasting model that is calibrated to observed 2008 base year conditions.
+The year 2008 is used to show existing peak hour level of service conditions in the previous section because the information is readily available from the regional travel demand forecasting model that is calibrated to observed 2008 base year conditions.
 Since that time, roadway improvements have been constructed, are under construction, or have committed funds and will be constructed in the near future.
-These projects are important because they establish a baseline roadway network upon which to evaluate alternatives.
+These projects are important because they establish a baseline roadway network upon which to evaluate future needs and alternatives.

-Recently completed and under construction projects are identified on Figure 7-1 and in Table 7-1 in the previous section.
+Recently completed, under construction, and committed roadway capacity projects are identified on Figure 7-2 and in Table 7-1.
+These projects, combined with the existing roadway system, make up the Existing and Committed network.

 Committed projects include those with dedicated funding in the region's Transportation Improvement Program.
-The current Transportation Improvement Program programs regional transportation improvements for implementation through the year 2013.
-Therefore, the Existing and Committed roadway network represents approximately the year 2013.
+The current Transportation Improvement Program programs regional transportation improvements for implementation through the year 2015.
+Therefore, the Existing and Committed roadway network represents approximately the year 2015.
 Beyond that, additional improvements will be necessary to accommodate future growth and traffic demands.